HL7/fhir-us-mcc/input/pagecontent/index.md

 ####  Value Set Binding

-This project has built and houses its value sets in the National Library of Medicine's (NLM) Value Set Authority Center (VSAC) except where it does not constrain a US Core or other profile’s defined value set.
-If a value set is bound where there is an existing US Core value set binding, the MCC value set is a subset of the US Core value set.
-For example, all Condition.code value sets are a subset of [USCoreConditionCode](https://www.hl7.org/fhir/us/core/ValueSet-us-core-condition-code.html).
+This project has built and houses its value sets in the National Library of Medicine's (NLM) Value Set Authority Center (VSAC).
+The value sets are not directly bound within the foundation profiles, but value set library pages are provided with links to the value sets in VSAC and descriptions of where within the profile each value set may be used.
 Because the value sets are housed in VSAC, it is necessary for implementation sites to obtain a free (for the US) UMLS license.
 In addition, HL7 FHIR Policies requiring everything to be open source in all realms, may present some implementation validation issues when interfacing with a value set housed in VSAC.
 This IG will provide guidance for this issue.